vackosar/vackosar.github.io/_posts/2021-04-27-dreamcoder-ai-wake-sleep-program-learning.md

     style="max-width: 200px">

-### How DreamCoder works?
+## How DreamCoder Works?
 - [DreamCoder](https://www.cs.cornell.edu/~ellisk/documents/dreamcoder_with_supplement.pdf) uses:
   - learned library of functions
-  - learned neural search on program space
+  - learned neural search on the program space
-- To:
+- Such that:
   - given inputs-output examples
-  - produce the best solution
+  - produces the best solution

-The best program:
-- short
+  - and learns from that

+### Why DreamCoder?
-- in based on experience
+- builds on RobustFill and DeepCoder
+- DeepCoder does not predict the probability of a program
+- DeepCoder predicts DSL primitive will be used in the program at least once
+- DeepCoder & DreamCoder libraries are
+  - modestly-sized set
+  - generally useful routines
+  - interpretable routines

+## DreamCoder's The Best Program Definition
-- too large program search space
+- program search space is too large
+- short program given previously useful functions is the best
-- DreamCoder
+- So, DreamCoder
-  - learn functions that _compress_ solved examples
+  - growths library of functions that _compress_ valid solutions
-  - learn neural guided search
+  - learns neural guided search

+## DreamCoder vs AlphaZero
 Similarities to [AlphaZero](https://arxiv.org/pdf/1712.01815.pdf):
 - also trains a neural search
 - also does "self-play" (Dream phase)

-Example solved tasks:

 <figure class="figure">
     <img